aptivate/internewshid/readme.markdown

 ## '/taxonomies/<taxonomy-slug>/'

+### GET
+- details of the taxonomy

 E.g.: `/taxonomies/ebola-questions/`.

 - Taxonomy details URL should use the taxonomy's sluggified name

+## '/terms/'

+Get list of all terms

 ### GET

-- list of all Terms in the Taxon

     [ { "name": "Ebola Real?",
-        "long_name": "Is Ebola Real?"
+        "long_name": "Is Ebola Real?",
+        "taxonomy": "ebola-questions",
       },
       { "name": "Timescale",
         "long_name": "When will Liberia be free of Ebola?"
+        "taxonomy": "ebola-questions",
       },
       ...
     ]